AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 Successful deployment removes the maintenance mode to allow for normal access and creates backup (BAK) files for the `app/etc/env.php` and the `app/etc/config.php` configuration files.

-Enable static content generation using the `SCD_ON_DEMAND` variable and you configured the [`post_deploy` hook](../application/hooks-property.md) so that it clears the cache and pre-loads (warms) the cache _after_ the container begins accepting connections and _during_ normal, incoming traffic.
+Enable static content generation using the `SCD_ON_DEMAND` variable and configure the [`post_deploy` hook](../application/hooks-property.md) so that it clears the cache and pre-loads (warms) the cache _after_ the container begins accepting connections and _during_ normal, incoming traffic.

 To review build and deploy logs, see [View logs](../test/log-locations.md#view-and-manage-logs).